 Emergency Support Services

 The program provides short term services to meet the basic emotional and physical well-being needs of evacuees and response workers impacted by the disaster.
-Residents who have been ordered out of their homes can qualify for up to 72 hours of food, shelter and incidentals and in some cases resources for clothing transportation and medical needs.
-ESS resources are provided through the use of Referral Forms supplied by the Province and the engagement of willing local vendors.
+Residents who have been ordered out of their homes may qualify for up to 72 hours of food, shelter and incidentals and in some cases resources for clothing transportation and medical needs.
+Under the Province's Evacuee Living Assistance Policy, ESS volunteers complete Referral Forms to authorize local vendors' supplies and services.
 ESS can be delivered remotely for small events, but most often is delivered centrally in a Reception Centre facility.

-The City of Vernon engages ESS volunteers, who like their counterparts around the Province, are the heart of the program.
-In addition to the ESS volunteers and their registered local vendors, the City of Vernon also works with community groups and staff to maintain a level of ESS preparedness.
-ESS also engages additional convergent volunteers during large scale events.
+The City of Vernon engages ESS volunteers, who like counterparts around the Province, are the heart of the program.
+In addition to the ESS volunteers and registered local vendors, the City of Vernon also works with community groups and staff to maintain a level of ESS preparedness.
+Additional convergent volunteers may also be engaged to provide ESS services during large scale events.

-- Helping people to meet their basic survival needs during a disaster
+- Help people meet their basic survival needs during a disaster

-- Reuniting family members separated by a disaster
+- Reunite family members separated by a disaster

-- Providing people with accurate and up-to-date information about the situation at hand
+- Provide people with accurate and up-to-date information about the situation at hand

-ESS provides temporary relief (often up to 72 hours) to individuals and families so they can begin to plan their next steps after being impacted by an emergency.
+Emergency Support Services Volunteers deliver the Provincial Evacuee Living Assistance benefits which can provide temporary relief (often up to 72 hours) to residents evacuated from their homes so they can begin to plan their next steps after being impacted by an emergency.

-- provide arrangements for temporary services to evacuees
+- provide access to temporary resources for evacuees

-- establish pre-arranged community supplier arrangements for restaurants, grocery and clothing stores, hotels, etc.
+- establish supplier arrangements for restaurants, grocery and clothing stores, hotels, etc.

-- adapt pre-arranged facilities to Reception Center and/or Group Lodging for a safe places where evacuees can receive information and assistance
+- activate predesignated facilities for Reception Center and/or Group Lodgings as safe places for evacuees to receive information and assistance